hdc-arizona/roundtrip/README.md

 1) Copy `vis_interface.py` and `require.config` into the same directory as your notebook.
 2) Add a new cell and run the magic command `%load_ext vis_interface`
-3) Use the magic commands `%loadVisualization` and `%fetchData` to use this interface (for loading javascript files and fetching data from javascript into python)
+3) Use the magic commands `%loadVisualization` and `%fetchData` to use this interface (for loading Javascript files and fetching data from Javascript into python)

 The `%loadVisualization` and `%fetchData` commands are described below.